 If you would like more support filling in your emergency plan, contact the Carers Information Service on 020 8649 9339, option 1 or email firstname.lastname@example.org.

 Carer Emergency Card

 To give you greater peace of mind, the Carers Information Service offers Carers Emergency Cards to carers in Croydon.
 The card identifies you as a carer and provides emergency contact details.
-Contact us for a card.
+Contact us for a card or download a card.

 More tips to help you prepare for emergencies

 - Keep a list of emergency contacts in an easily accessible place, such as stuck to the fridge.